sikanhe/apollo-tracing-elixir/README.md

 end
 ```

-### Adding pipeline to `Absinthe.run`
-When you want to just call run a query with tracing, but without going through a Plug endpoint,
+**When you want to just call run a query with tracing, but without going through a Plug endpoint:**
-you can build the pipeline with `ApolloTracing.Pipeline.default(schema, opts)`
-and pass that to `Absinthe.Pipeline.run`

 ```elixir
 def custom_absinthe_runner(query, opts \\ []) do